Youth Work Within the Circuit

 You just need to know where to look for it!

-We believe that It is important to help and support all young people in their development into adulthood spiritually, mentally and physically.That stated, It is difficult for churches to engage with young people because of stereotypes.
-A lot of young people come to us, un-churched, having had very limited experience of the Church and God in particular.
-Spiritually, we wish to inspire these young people through open discussion and Bible Study, and offer them an experience of Christianity.
+We believe that It is important to support young people in their spiritual, emotional and physical development.
+Spiritually, we want to inspire them through open discussion and Bible Study, and offer them an experience of Christianity.

-Ultimately, we wish to give our young people a values-based view on life, and provide them with a way of knowing God and understanding His ways - especially in relating to, and living with others.
+Ultimately, we wish to give our young people a values-based view on life, and provide them with a way of knowing God and understanding His ways - especially in relating to others.
 Remember that God has love for all unconditionally - seeing each individual for their own unique worth!

-Through contributing to a group in their area, we believe that these youngsters can identify themselves as having something important to offer.
-We hope that ultimately they can can find friendship and acceptance, working towards expressing themselves openly with their peers, and developing a strong support network - which can lead to real accomplishments.
+Through contributing to a group in their area, we believe that these youngsters can realise that they have something important to offer.
+We hope that they can can find friendship and acceptance, working towards expressing themselves openly with their peers, and developing a strong support network - which can lead to real accomplishments.
 Overall, we believe that they will benefit from the general atmosphere of our groups, leaving with a real sense of well-being.

 Messy Church ...

 Some of our Churches provide Messy Church Events.
 Messy Church is great fun and it's for children and adults to enjoy together - and a time for them to enjoy being together.
 It's a chance to make things together, to eat together and to celebrate God together.
 We try to give people a chance to be creative, to share fellowship and develop friendship in a church context.
 These events can include crafts and building things; short, informal worship sessions; and sometimes sharing of food.
 The events are free to attend.